TrueConf/TrueConf-Server-Free/README.md

 where `trueconf-server-name.rpm` is the name of the installation package.

 During installation you will see the input field for entering the logins of those OS users who will be allowed to access the control panel as administrators.
 Enter the login of the user created before.
 It is possible to specify multiple logins (separated by commas) at the same time.

+### Docker

+To learn how to run TrueConf Server in a Docker container, read [this article](https://trueconf.com/blog/knowledge-base/how-to-run-trueconf-server-in-a-docker-container).